 - i.
-The Special Secretariat for Water (SSW) will launch gradually as from June 2017 (key deliverable), with the support of technical assistance where needed, a system of regular collection of information and by October 2017 will produce an evaluation report towards the development of a Full Information System (key deliverable). - ii.
+The Special Secretariat for Water (SSW) will launch gradually as of June 2017, with the support of technical assistance where needed, a system of regular collection of information and by October 2017 will produce an evaluation report towards the development of a Full Information System (key deliverable). - ii.
 The SSW will assess by September 2017 the business plans of the Athens Water Company (EYDAP) and the Thessaloniki Water Company (EYATH) with the support of Technical Assistance (key deliverable). - iii.
-The authorities, by December 2017, will develop a strategic plan for SSW that will draw upon the relevant findings of the independent entities review and will adopt or amend legislation to strengthen the governance, administrative capacity and financial autonomy through distinct budgeting in the MTFS (key deliverable).
+The authorities by December 2018will develop a strategic plan for SSW that will draw upon the relevant findings of the independent entities review and will adopt or amend legislation to strengthen the governance, administrative capacity and financial autonomy through distinct budgeting in the MTFS (key deliverable).